Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Problem outline

 respectively, where $\zeta=\zeta(x,y,t)$ is the displacement of the free surface of the fluid from equilibrium and $g$ is the acceleration due to gravity.

 The plate, which has uniform thickness $h$, is assumed to be thin, which means $a,b\gg h$.
-The motion of the plate is modelled using Kirchoff--Love theory, which gives rise to an equation of the form
+The motion of the plate is modelled using Kirchhoff--Love theory. \ctwo{We assume that in-plane deformations can be neglected because these will be negligible compared to bending.
+The Lagrangian of the plate is

-where $W(x,y,t)$ is the vertical displacement of the plate and $\rho$ is the density of the plate.
-The fourth order differential operator $\mathcal{P}$ is given by
+where $W(x,y,t)$ is the vertical displacement of the plate.
+The kinetic energy, strain energy due to bending and potential energy due to pressure are } respectively, $\rho$ is the uniform density of the plate and $P(x,y,t)$ is the fluid pressure under the plate \citep{grossi2003,Reddy_2006,grossi2008}.
+The symmetric bilinear operator $\mathcal{B}$ is given by

-where $D_{ij}$ are the bending and twisting rigidities.
-Note that in the isotropic case, $D_{11}=D_{22}=D_{12}+2D_{66}>0$ and $D_{16}=D_{26}=0$, in which case $\mathcal{P}$ is proportional to the biharmonic operator.
-The applied load $Q$, which has units of force per area, is taken to be positive when the load is directed upward.
-The plate is assumed to be clamped on all sides, which yields the boundary conditions

-More generally, other linear homogeneous boundary conditions, such as those describing simply supported or free edges (or combinations thereof) can be considered within our formulation.
-We do not explore these cases here for ease of presentation.

-The motions of the fluid and the plate are coupled through kinematic and dynamic boundary conditions.
-The kinematic condition, which equates the fluid velocity at the plate interface with the plate velocity, is

-for $(x,y)\in D$.
-The applied load acting on the plate is due to the pressure of the fluid at the interface of the plate.
-As the hydrostatic and hydrodynamic pressure in the fluid is given by
+where $D_{ij}$ are the rigidity coefficients which describe the material's resistance to bending and twisting \citep{Reddy_2006}. \ctwo{The action over an arbitrary time interval $(t_0,t_1)$ and its first variation are

+respectively, where $\delta W$ is an admissible variation of $W$.
+The principle of least action implies that $\delta \mathcal{A}=0$ for arbitrary admissible variations $\delta W$ over arbitrary time intervals $(t_0,t_1)$, which yields } The strong form of \eqref{variational_form_dynamic_plate} is